Acea (company): Environment

-The Acea Group is responsible for waste management with 1.8 million tons of waste managed every year.
+Acea is responsible for waste management with 1.6 million tons of waste managed every year.

 With an eye on a circular economy, it manages composting plants like the one in Aprilia, the largest in Lazio, and the anaerobic digestion plant of Monterotondo Marittimo in Tuscany.
 In 2019, Acea entered the plastics treatment sector.

 It also manages waste-to-energy plants in San Vittore and Terni.

 Production

-Acea is one of the leading Italian players in the energy generation from renewable sources, with 750 GWh of energy produced.
+Acea is one of the leading Italian players in the energy generation from renewable sources, with over 1 TWh of energy produced.

-It is particularly present in the photovoltaic sector with a power of 101 MW, in the thermoelectric sector with 110,7 MW and in the hydroelectric one with 119,3 MW.
+It is particularly present in the photovoltaic sector with a power of 164.7 MW, in the thermoelectric sector with 106.8 MW and in the hydroelectric one with 124.2 MW.